Nagcarlan Underground Cemetery: Features

 The Baroque cemetery is located two kilometers south of downtown Nagcarlan that takes the shape of a circular cemetery across a 1 hectare property.
-It is surrounded by octagonal stone walls made of red tiles with iron-wrought grills.
-A façade or arch of about 18 feet high with two iron grill gates leads to a red tiled pathway across a green space leading to the cemetery chapel.
-The chapel containing a statue of Santo Sepulcro serves as a place for requiem or funeral mass.
-Located 15 feet below the chapel is an underground graveyard consisting of only 36 tombs arranged in four walls The crypt and chapel is connected by two flight of steps.
-The first nine steps lead to a Spanish inscription that reads:
+It is surrounded by octagonal stone walls made of red clay bricks with wrought iron grills.
+A gateway arch of about 18 feet high with a wrought iron grill gate open to red brick pathways across two grass lawns leading to the cemetery chapel and the wall tombs.
+The chapel containing a neoclassical altar and retablo that enshrines the statue of the Entombed Christ serves as a place for the requiem or funeral mass.
+Located 15 feet below the chapel is the crypt consisting of an altar, retablo,and 36 tombs arranged in four walls The crypt and chapel is connected by two flight of steps.
+The first nine steps lead to a Spanish inscription on top of an archway that in English, reads: